Nazrath10R/RetroMiner/README.md

 - add any protein sequences of interest with user prompt
 - generate reverse sequences through searchgui for target decoy approach

+after installation run chmod -R 770 RetroMiner to allow execution of all scripts

 ----------------
 # How to use RetroMiner